WiFi Calling lets you phone without a cell signal

 What are the benefits of WiFi Calling?

 It costs nothing, doesn’t require a new phone number and works seamlessly to the point that you don’t even need to think about using it.
+The only indication might be a small icon on your phone's screen telling you a call is going through your home WiFi.

 The practical results are fewer missed calls or dropouts and better call quality.
-Engineers say it can extend your phone’s battery life as they no longer need to crank up the power to track down a weak cell signal.
+Engineers say it can extend your phone’s battery life as they no longer need to crank up the antenna power to track down a weak cell signal.

 Calls are safe when using a home or workplace WiFi connection.
-Mobile calls are encrypted end-to-end which means no-one can listen in although if security is important to you it is worth remembering that public WiFi are potentially risky.
+Mobile calls are encrypted end-to-end which means no-one can listen in although if security is important to you it is worth remembering that public WiFi sites are potentially risky.

 What do I need to get WiFi Calling?